andywiecko/BurstTriangulator/README.md

 Below one can find the result of the triangulation for different selected options.

+> **Note**
+>
-**Note:** to obtain the boundary from a texture, the `UnityEngine.PolygonCollider` was used.
+> To obtain the boundary from a texture, the `UnityEngine.PolygonCollider` was used.
-Generating the image boundary is certainly a separate task and is not considered in the project.
+> Generating the image boundary is certainly a separate task and is not considered in the project.

 ### Delaunay triangulation